 None.
 The observable outcome is whether the device performs the requested action or not.

-Stop default test tone
+Stop the default tone or strobe light

 Minimum Firmware Version: 5.4